 Even though these ideas are all very easy, there’s still a time investment that says, “I love you,” along with the ability to personalize the gift.
 Does your partner love games?
 Got you covered.
 Do they hate chocolate?
 Check.
 (No chocolate here, but if your partner loves it, check out these chocolate coupons to get a deal!)

 Best part?
-You can get all of the supplies at the dollar store, so even if you’re on a budget, this is for you.
+You can get most of the supplies at Dollar Tree (since store inventory varies), so you can stick to a budget.
 Want more Valentine’s Day craft ideas and savings tips?
 Check these out:

 - Where to buy cheap Valentine’s Day flowers

 You can use coupons to buy your Dollar Tree DIY Valentine’s Day gifts.

 It’s true, Dollar Tree accepts manufacturer coupons.
 This means anything you buy that’s a brand name corresponding to a coupon you’ve got on hand will knock down the price so it’s even less than $1.
 One thing to watch for is item quantities because Dollar Tree sizes tend to be different than sizes sold in big-box stores.
 Usually, the item at a dollar store won’t qualify for the coupon because it’s too small.
 But a lot of the time, the size is in bounds for your coupon!

 This often results in half-price or free items.
 If you have a $1 off coupon and the item costs $1.25, it’s nearly free.

 If KCL hosts coupons for any of these brands below, I’ll include that in the tip.
 In the meantime, see all Dollar Tree deals.